 The main idea of the model is that pedestrians plan their movement by physical steps rather than by time steps.
 In the biped model, velocity is only planned when a step is finished (stand moments).
 While at balance moments, pedestrians just execute the planned step.
-If two adjacent pedestrians finish a step at the same time ($t = T{n+3}$ for both pedestrians in Fig. 2), the front pedestrian (referred to as "leader") will decide first.
+If two adjacent pedestrians finish a step at the same time $(t = T{n+3})$ for both pedestrians in Fig. 2), the front pedestrian (referred to as "leader") will decide at first.

 A schematic of the model is shown in Fig. 3, in which time increases in nature with the time step $(t = t + \delta)$.
-When a step of a pedestrian is finished $(t = T_n)$, the velocity of the next step (v{n+1}) will be planned by the three updating processes proposed in Sec.
-IV.
-With v{n+1} we can solve the spatial states of the next step $[P_i(t), t \in (T_n, T{n+1}]]$ by the stepping simulator developed in Sec.
-III.
-Note that the "stepping simulator" is called by "collision avoidance" in the process of velocity updating; as a result Sec.
-III (Stepping simulator) is introduced before Sec.
-IV (Updating velocity).
+When a step of a pedestrian is finished $(t = T_n)$, velocity of the next step (v{n+1}) will be planned by the three updating processes proposed in Section IV.
+With v{n+1} we can solve the spatial states of the next step $(P_i(t), t \in (T_n, T{n+1}])$ by the stepping simulator developed in Section III.
+Note that the "Stepping simulator" is called by "Collision avoidance" in the process of velocity updating, as a result Section III (Stepping simulator) will be introduced before Section IV (Updating of velocity).